-Magnesium deficiency can come about for a number of reasons that can and does affect many of us.
+Magnesium deficiency can come about for a number of reasons affecting many of us without us realising.

-Those with malabsorption issues seen in coeliac disease or irritable bowel disease are more likely to have a deficiency, but it is also commonly seen in people taking antacid medications used to prevent heartburn/acid reflux for example.
+Those with malabsorption issues seen in coeliac disease, irritable bowel disease and leaky gut syndrome are much more likely to have a deficiency as they are simply unable to absorb enough magnesium in the small intestines, but also prevalent in people taking antacid medications used to prevent heartburn/acid reflux.
 This is because stomach acid is needed to liberate minerals such as magnesium from its protein-bound matrix.
 Therefore, blocking acid production prevents magnesium from being available for absorption.
 In addition, some of us will have an increased need for magnesium depending on a diet, lifestyle and genetic predisposition.

 Symptoms of magnesium